ivandybko/Volterra_equations/README.md

 ```
 - **Analytical solution**: $` y(x) = 2e^x - x - 1 `$.
 - **Observations**:
-  - The method of averaging functional corrections (MOFC) outperforms the quadrature method in terms of accuracy.
+  - The method of averaging functional corrections (MoAFC) outperforms the quadrature method in terms of accuracy.
   - Increasing the interval length to $`[0, 20]`$ results in a noticeable drop in the accuracy of the quadrature method.
-  - While increasing the number of nodes in MOFC increases computational costs, it can also improve the accuracy of the calculations in certain cases.
+  - While increasing the number of nodes in MoAFC increases computational costs, it can also improve the accuracy of the calculations in certain cases.

 ### [2.
 Oscillatory Kernel](https://github.com/ivandybko/Volterra_equations/blob/7217e0ebd0f53350ea7a8b5a916c844a651d4382/Source%20code/Examples/Example2.m)
 **Equation**: